Marshall University: 20th century

-1970 Football team airplane crash
+1970 football team airplane crash

 On the evening of November 14, 1970, the Thundering Herd football team, along with coaches and fans, were returning home to Huntington from Kinston, North Carolina.
 The team had just lost a game 17–14 against the East Carolina University Pirates at Ficklen Stadium in Greenville, North Carolina.
 The chartered Southern Airways Flight 932 crashed on approach to the Tri-State Airport after clipping trees just west of the runway and impacting, nose-first, into a hollow.
-All 75 people on board were killed, including 37 players and five coaches.
+All 75 people on board were killed, including 37 team members and five coaches.
 Thirteen members of the team, as well as the members of the freshman football team, who were not eligible to play varsity under NCAA rules at that time, were not passengers.

 The following season a new head coach, Jack Lengyel, was hired.
 The leaders of the "Young Thundering Herd" (to which the team officially changed its name for the 1971 season) were the few players who did not make the trip due to injury or disciplinary action.
 Fifteen sophomores from the previous year's freshman team were included, as well as a group of freshmen who were allowed to play at the varsity level after the NCAA granted a waiver to its rule barring them from doing so.
 Three years later, the NCAA would waive the rule for all schools.
 Completing the squad were players from other Marshall sports programs.
-They won only two of their 10 games in 1971: a 15–13 victory against the Xavier Musketeers in the season's first home game, and a 12-10 homecoming game victory against the Bowling Green Falcons.
+They won only two of their ten games in 1971: a 15–13 victory against the Xavier Musketeers in the season's first home game, and a 12–10 homecoming game victory against the Bowling Green Falcons.

 A fountain and plaza at the center of the school campus is dedicated to the victims of the crash.
 The water does not flow from November 14 until the first day of spring football practice the following year.
 The tragedy and its aftermath were the subject of several documentaries, including the award-winning Marshall University: Ashes to Glory.
-The tragedy and the rebuilding efforts were dramatized in the 2006 Warner Brothers feature We Are Marshall, which opened in Huntington a week before its national release date.
-Many scenes in the movie were filmed on the campus and throughout Huntington.

-On February 22, 2023 West Virginia Governor Jim Justice signed House Bill 2412 into law, making November 14 an official Memorial Day in remembrance of the Marshall football plane crash across the state.
+On February 22, 2023, West Virginia governor Jim Justice signed House Bill 2412 into law, making November 14 an official Memorial Day in remembrance of the Marshall football plane crash across the state.